 Stanford Chinese Dance was founded in 2006 by three Stanford undergraduate students and Chinese dance enthusiasts -- Kerry Lee '07, Cheri Li '08, and Yung-Yee Chen '08 -- who sought an outlet on campus to learn and perform the art of Chinese dance.
 Kerry, who had been performing solo Chinese dances on campus prior to the founding of SCD, served as the group's first artistic director and instructor.
 In 2007 SCD invited acclaimed Chinese dance instructor Hai Yan Jackson from Sichuan, China to take the group to the next level, and she has been with us ever since.

 Stanford Chinese Dance provides Stanford students the opportunity to experience Chinese dance and culture.
 We perform a variety of classical and contemporary Chinese dances from the Han ethnic majority and from the minority groups in China.
-Dances previously perfomed include sleeve, ribbon, handkerchief, Dai and Mongolian dances.
+Dances previously perfomed include sleeve, ribbon, handkerchief, Dai, and Xinjiang Dances.
 Through our performances, we encourage artistic expression and cultural understanding.
 Since our founding, we have performed at events on campus such as Taste of Palo Alto, Taiwanese Cultural Society's Night Market, culture shows, and multiple Lunar New Year events.

 Our Guest Instructor